An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 This web page shows only a small excerpt of our Carder research.
 Another 420 words(30 lines of text) covering the years 1332, 1379, 1500, 1570, 1670, and 1750 are included under the topic Early Carder History in all our PDF Extended History products.

 Another 28 words(2 lines of text) are included under the topic Early Carder Notables in all our PDF Extended History products.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Carder or a variant listed above:

-Carder Settlers in the United States in the 17th Century
+Carder Settlers in United States in the 17th Century

-Carder Settlers in the United States in the 18th Century
+Carder Settlers in United States in the 18th Century

-Carder Settlers in the United States in the 19th Century
+Carder Settlers in United States in the 19th Century

 The Carder Family Crest was acquired from the Houseofnames.com archives.
 The Carder Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.